Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-picqer/README.md

 ### Order process override

-This plugin installs the default order process with `checkFulfillmentStates: false` configured, so that orders can be transitioned to Shipped and Delivered without the need of fulfillment.
+This plugin requires the default order process to be configured with `checkFulfillmentStates: false`, so that orders can be transitioned to Shipped and Delivered without the need of fulfillment.
 Fulfillment is the responsibility of Picqer, so we won't handle that in Vendure when using this plugin.

 ![!image](https://www.plantuml.com/plantuml/png/VOv1IyD048Nl-HNl1rH9Uog1I8iNRnQYtfVCn0nkPkFk1F7VIvgjfb2yBM_VVEyx97FHfi4NZrvO3NSFU6EbANA58n4iO0Sn7jBy394u5hbmrUrTmhP4ij1-87JBoIteoNt3AI6ncUT_Y4VlG-kCB_lL0d_M9wTKRyiDN6vGlLiJJj9-SgpGiDB2XuMSuaki3vEXctmdVc2r8l-ijvjv2TD8ytuNcSz1lR_7wvA9NifmwKfil_OgRy5VejCa9a7_x9fUnf5fy-lNHdOc-fv5pwQfECoCmVy0)